 Overview

-Remote perception (commonly called remote viewing) refers to the reported ability to perceive information about a distant or unseen target without using the known senses.
+Remote perception (commonly called remote viewing) refers to the reported ability to perceive information about a distant or unseen target without known sensory channels.
 We run structured experiments through rvlab, a platform built for this research.

 Background

-Remote viewing research spans decades.
+Remote viewing research goes back decades.
 The Stanford Research Institute ran government-funded programs from 1972 to 1995 under contracts with the CIA and DIA (declassified as Project Stargate in 1995).
 Multiple independent laboratories have reported statistically detectable results using double-blind protocols.

 Methodology

-Experiments follow the Coordinate Remote Viewing (CRV) protocol framework with modifications for digital delivery:
+Experiments follow the Coordinate Remote Viewing (CRV) protocol framework, adapted for digital delivery:

-• Participants receive no information about the target during the session
+- Participants receive no target information during the session

-• Judges score sessions using both quantitative metrics and independent analyst ranking
+- Judges score sessions using quantitative metrics and independent analyst ranking

 Platform